MadhaviLathaYayavaram/About-HTTP/README.md

 ## HTTP Version 2.0 ##

+* Version 1.1 underwent for numerous extensions and developements for over 15 years.

 * Binary protocals are impemented instead of text, and also opetimized for better performance.

 * Parallel requests can be handled at the same time through multiplexed protocol structure to avoid blocking constraints.